mariahcoleno/ImageAnnotationToolV2/bounding_box_annotation/README.md

            - In Terminal:
              - Navigate to your image directory: cd ~/Downloads/ # Adjust path as needed
              - Run 'pwd' to get the path (e.g., /Users/yourusername/Downloads/).
--**Note**:
+- **Note**:
   - You should now be in the bounding_box_annotation/ directory.
 Proceed to the "Run the Tool" section below.
 If you’ve navigated elsewhere, return to it: `cd bounding_box_annotation/` (from the root of your cloned repository)

 #### Option 2: Local Setup (Existing Repository)
 1. Navigate to your local repository: `cd ~/Documents/AnnotationProject/` # Adjust path as needed